 If the source and destination addresses are not specified for the IP or the IPv6 addresses, the filter applies to traffic coming from and going to any and all source and destination IP addresses for the version specified in the filter properties.

-The following topics, ICMPv4 and the ICMPv6, describe the parameters that can be defined for filters.
+The following topics, ICMPv4 on page 19 and the ICMPv6 on page 20, describe the parameters that can be defined for filters.

 ICMPv4